pfrazee/fuego/README.md

 # Fuego

-Fuego is a Generic Web Service built on NodeJS and PostgreSQL.
+Fuego is a social hackable Web service built on NodeJS and PostgreSQL.
-It is an open database designed to support a wide variety of applications with extensible schemas and predefined data-structures.
+It provides an open database for experimental applications, UIs, schemas, and data-formats.

-Fuego was created to provide a shared social hackable DB.
-Users can actively experiment with applications, UI elements, data-schemas, and formats, while still interacting around a shared dataset.
-It is chaotic, messy, and damn fun.

 Currently Fuego has (plans for) APIs for: